somonus/react-speech-recognition-input/README.md

 motivation: There is a known issue where the speech recognition service randomly stops listening.
 The simplest solution is to restart the service.
 Implementation inspired by [this thread](https://stackoverflow.com/a/40676839/2813041).

 So for robustness, maybe you want to restart the speech recognition in your app every 11 seconds.
-You could do it with this code
+You could do that with this code:

 ```
 const listener = new SpeechToText(onFinalised, onAnythingSaid);